caydenpark/ContactsDB/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote and how it integrates with a Cloud Database.
-Describe how to use your program.}

-{Describe your purpose for writing this software.}
+I developed a Contact Management System as part of my ongoing journey as a software engineer to enhance my skills and understanding of cloud-based applications.
+The system allows users to perform basic operations like adding, deleting, and displaying contacts.
+The application integrates with a Cloud Database, specifically Firebase Firestore, to persistently store contact information.

+The purpose of this software is to create a simple yet functional contact management system that leverages a cloud database for data storage.
+This project aims to demonstrate the integration of a Python application with Firebase Firestore and showcase basic CRUD (Create, Read, Update, Delete) operations.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}